inabikarilibrary/inalib/inapedia/tournaments/lemonade/bd2.md

 # Backdraft V2

 Backdraft V2 was the second edition of the [Lemonade Backdraft](bdmain.md) tournament series.
+The league system was not applied here.
 10 players participated.

 Tier: National :brazil: